Few Cuts Meet Many Point Sets: Introduction

+The main issue is that the zero sets of polynomials are not easy to manipulate.
+If one preserves the representation of $f$ as a product polynomial, as described above, then it is easy to decide if two points are in the same connected component of $\Re^2 \setminus Z_f$.
+However, this task becomes much harder if the polynomial is not provided in this form.
+Furthermore, this representation is not easy to modify and adapt (for example, modifying the representation if a few more points are inserted).
+As mentioned above, a natural alternative is to separate points by lines (or hyperplanes in higher dimensions).
+Here, two points $\pA, \pB$ are separated by a given set of lines if there is at least one line in the set that intersects the interior of the segment $\pA \pB$.

-Let $\PSet_1, \ldots, \PSet_m$ be sets of points in $\Re^d$, not necessarily disjoint.
-We are interested in splitting these sets into equal parts using a minimal number of hyperplanes.
-For $m=d$, the Ham-Sandwich Theorem states that one can bisect all the sets equally by a single hyperplane.
+\paragraph{The specific problem: Halving point sets.} The input is made out of $m$ sets $\P_1, \ldots, \P_m$ of points in $\Re^d$, not necessarily disjoint (with $m > d$).
+Our goal is to split these sets into equal parts using a minimal number of hyperplanes.
+For $m\leq d$, the Ham-Sandwich Theorem states that one can bisect all of the sets using a single hyperplane.
 However, for $m > d$ and non-degenerate inputs, this is no longer possible.
 In particular, the number of point sets $m$ might be significantly larger than $d$.
-One way to get around this restriction is via the polynomial Ham-Sandwich Theorem \cite{st-gst-42}, that can be used to solve the above problem.
-However, the cutting surface is no longer a hyperplane, but rather, as the name suggests, the zero set of a polynomial.
+One way to get around this restriction is via the polynomial Ham-Sandwich Theorem \cite{st-gst-42}, as described above.